0xyf77/odin3-cli/README.md

 # odin3-cli

-command line version of odin
+open source version of odin command line interface.

+# build

+if you're on unix just use shc

+# thanks to

+[SDK Platform Tools](https://developer.android.com) for adb and fastboot